relativitydev/relativity-export-samples/README.md

 **ExportJob** - Contains data about the job current state and progress.
 It is created during export job creation and is updated during export process.

-**DataSource** - The selected source of data to export.

 **Kepler service** - API service created but using the Relativity Kepler framework.
 This framework provides you with the ability to build custom REST Endpoints via a .NET interface.
 Additionally, the Kepler framework includes a client proxy that you can use when interacting with the services through .NET. <br>
 [See more information](https://platform.relativity.com/RelativityOne/Content/Kepler_framework/Kepler_framework.htm#Client-s)

 **Item Error** - An error that may occur during the export process and concerns only one exported record from job.
-A common reason of these errors are invalid artifact IDs of the sources and objects to export.

 # Getting started
 Export Service is built as a standard Relativity Kepler Service.
 It provides sets of endpoints that must be called sequentially in order to execute export.
 The following sections outline how to make calls to export service.